 Within the outcomes and indicators in this curriculum, the terms "including" and "such as", as well as the abbreviation "e.g.," occur.
 The use of each term serves a specific purpose.
 The term "including" prescribes content, contexts, or strategies that students must experience in their learning, without excluding other possibilities.
-For example, an indicator might say that students are to sketch graphs for given linear relations, including horizontal and vertical lines.
-This would mean that, within their study of linear relations, it is expected that horizontal and vertical lines would be included.
+For example, an indicator reads "Place a set of fractions, including whole numbers, mixed numbers, and improper fractions, on a number line and explain strategies used to determine position".
+This would mean that, although other types of numbers could be included at the teachers' discretion, it is mandatory that the sets of fractions must include whole numbers, mixed numbers and improper fractions.

 The term "such as" provides examples of possible broad categories of content, contexts, or strategies that teachers or students may choose, without excluding other possibilities.
-For example, an indicator might include the phrase "such as painting or dance" as examples of the types of art works that might be referenced with reference to line and rotational symmetry.
-This statement provides teachers and students with possible categories of art works to consider, while not excluding other forms.
+For example, an indicator might include the phrase "such as the amount of rotation or as the angle of opening between two sides of a polygon" as examples of the types of uses for angles.
+This statement provides teachers and students with possible examples to consider, while not excluding others.